magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_js.md

 subgroup: E_rwd
 title: JavaScript in Magento responsive design
 menu_title: JavaScript in Magento responsive design
-menu_order: 4
+menu_order: 3
 github_link: frontend-dev-guide/responsive-web-design/rwd_js.md
 ---

 <h2>Overview</h2>

 In the Magento application, to optimize page loading, the <a href="http://requirejs.org/" target="_blank">RequireJS</a> module loader is integrated, and JavaScript is excluded from the page head block.
-RequireJS uses asynchronous loading to decrease page load time and enables you to specify dependencies between JavaScript resources in your responsive theme.
+RequireJS uses asynchronous loading to decrease page load time.
+It also enables you to specify dependencies between JavaScript resources in your theme.

 <p class="q">Where do we specify dependencies? should we add this info? is it only for responsive theme, or we can just say "theme"?...</p>